Personal Brand With An Undefined G-Center (Human Design)? Yeah, Baby!

 My brand undergoes constant upgrades.
 Like a caterpillar, I step into the new version of myself, and then, by the time the “back legs” catch up, my front ones are in the next – upgraded- version again.
 And it only adds to the way I can express myself, the flexibility and various roles I can play, and how I can show up and still fit into what Juliette Stapleton is.

-A person with a defined G-center perhaps does not need so many changes.
+A person with a defined G-Center perhaps does not need so many changes.
 They can have a more consistent presence/vibe/general branding.
-And those with undefined and open G-center may be conditioned to feel they need to find that solid “final” brand or voice too.
+And those with undefined and open G-Center may be conditioned to feel they need to find that solid “final” brand or voice too.
 Yet our beauty is ever-evolving, not solidity.

 And I love that, too.
 I love that we can lean into being so free to choose, literally daily, who we want to be at that moment.
 Before every Zoom client call and every podcast guest appearance, I would think of what I want to present myself as today, and I just adore putting on a specific “persona”.
 In no way does it change who I am deep down or how I communicate.

 And frankly speaking, we have to admit that nothing works in isolation.
-We just cannot talk about one center without the influence of other centers in our design, specifically the defined ones.
+We just cannot talk about one centre without the influence of other centres in our design, specifically the defined ones.
 I already referenced my defined Spleen here.
 So there are no explicit black-and-white angles here.
 Yet it kind of triggered me to hear that someone who enjoys massive success in my industry due to being an excellent content creator actually cuts down some beautiful “flowers” by telling them they should not focus on their “show.”
 Listen to me.
 If you have openness in your G-Center, a personal brand is where you will be most empowered.

 Why?
 Because this means there ARE NO RULES!
 You are who you are, and “they” will have to take it or leave it.
 And we all know that if “they” want to leave it… “they” were not correct for us in the first place, so… who cares, right?

 Yes, many people like me still feel like they need to “define” themselves before they are ready to show up, but this is just intense conditioning at play.
 The gift of the undefined G-Center in no way stops us from showing up powerfully and leading with our personal brands, becoming extraordinarily successful and distinct in who we are.
-(Seriously, Steve Jobs alone is a great example!)

 If you want more guidance the Marketing Blueprint By Design™ is a great place to start!